 Securing monetary and financial stability requires more than a purely domestic focus.
-It requires co-operation, collaboration and co-ordination.
+It requires co-operation, collaboration and co-ordination across borders.

+Mark Carney

-Mark Carney Governor of the Bank of England
+Governor of the Bank of England

-Securing monetary and financial stability requires more than a purely domestic focus.
-It requires co-operation, collaboration and co-ordination.
+Securing monetary and financial stability in an increasingly open and interconnected global economy and financial system requires more than a purely domestic focus.
+It requires co-operation, collaboration and co-ordination across borders.